longlonglin/longlonglin.github.io/index.md

 ---

 ## About
-Longlon Lin is currently an Associate Professor at the College of Computer and Information Science, Southwest University, China.
+Longlon Lin is an Associate Professor at the College of Computer and Information Science, Southwest University, China.
 He received  a Ph.D. from Huazhong University of Science and Technology (HUST), China, in 2022.
 His research interests include (Temporal) Graph Clustering, Personalized PageRank, and Spectral Graph Theory for GNN.
-His work has been published in several top conferences and journals  including AAAI, ICDCS, DASFAA, IEEE TSMC, and IEEE TBD.
+His work has been published in several top conferences and journals  including VLDB, AAAI, IEEE TSMC, ICDCS, IEEE TBD, and DASFAA.

 [中文主页](http://cis.swu.edu.cn/info/1014/2195.htm)
 <br><br>